doc-detective/doc-detective/README.md

 ### Start recording

 Start recording the current browser viewport.
+Must be followed by a `stopRecording` action.
 Supported extensions: .mp4

 Format: